amitai1997/ticketchain-mvp-v4/docs/PROJECT_STATUS.md

 This document provides a comprehensive overview of the TicketChain blockchain ticketing system implementation progress, following the high-level implementation plan to create a blockchain-based ticketing system inspired by the OPEN Ticketing Ecosystem.

-**Current Status**: Stage 3 (Off-Chain Core & Blockchain Integration) ✅ COMPLETE **Progress**: All 4 phases of Stage 3 are complete.
+**Current Status**: Stage 3 (Off-Chain Core & Blockchain Integration) ✅ COMPLETE **Progress**: All 4 phases of Stage 3 are complete with full API-blockchain integration.
 Ready for Stage 4.

 ---